nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 # 1. Introduction
     Betterduke is a desktop application for NUS students with poor time management.
-Students, more often than not, are on their laptops, so Betterduke will be convenient for students to toggle between checking their timetables and scheduling their tasks.
+    Students, more often than not, are on their laptops, hence Betterduke will provide a convenient platform for students to toggle between checking their timetables and scheduling their tasks.
 More importantly, Betterduke is optimized for those who prefer to work with a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Betterduke can